Corine Schleif

-Corine Schleif (February 20, 1949-December 8, 2023) was a professor and art historian who researched, taught and wrote about Medieval art, Renaissance art, feminist art theory, and the motivations behind the creating and destroying of art.
+Corine Schleif (February 20, 1949 – December 8, 2023) was a professor and art historian who researched, taught and wrote about Medieval art, Renaissance art, feminist art theory, and the motivations behind the creating and destroying of art.
 She was faculty at Arizona State University's School of Art.

 Education and career

-Corine Schleif studied art history at Philipp University of Marburg and went on to Washington University in St. Louis to receive an M.A. in 1980.
-She then attended Free University of Berlin with a Fulbright scholarship which was renewed at Ludwig Maximilian University of Munich.
+Corine Schleif studied art history at Marburg University and went on to Washington University in St. Louis to receive an M.A. in 1980.
+She then attended the Free University of Berlin with a Fulbright scholarship which was renewed at LMU Munich.
 She received her Doctorate (Dr. phil.) in art history (medieval history and religious studies minors) from University of Bamberg in 1986.
-In addition to being a Professor at ASU's School of Art, she is an Affiliate Professor at the Arizona Center for Medieval and Renaissance Studies (ACMRS).
+In addition to being a professor at ASU's School of Art, she is an Affiliate Professor at the Arizona Center for Medieval and Renaissance Studies (ACMRS).

 Schleif received the Berlin Prize from the American Academy as the John P. Birkelund Fellow in the Humanities for the Class of Spring 2016.

 Schleif's recent work has included opening the Geese Book: "A multisensory work of the past is explored through multimedia technologies of the present.
 A team of experts headed by Volker Schier and Corine Schleif opens the Geese Book to scholars and provides a window for broader audiences."
 She and Schier also developed a Virtual reality (VR) experience called Extraordinary Sensescapes: The Sensual World of Late Medieval Nuns.